splunk/splunk-ref-pas-code/README.md

-# Splunk Reference App - PAS (Ember Update) - Code Repo
+# Splunk Reference App - PAS (Update for Splunk Enterprise 6.3) - Code Repo
 ### Version 1.5.x

 Splunk Enterprise is an analytic environment that uses a distributed